WASasquatch/was-node-suite-comfyui/README.md

 This method will not install the resources required for Image Crop Face node, and you'll have to download the [./res/](https://github.com/WASasquatch/was-node-suite-comfyui/tree/main/res) folder yourself.

 ## Installing on Colab
 Create a new cell and add the following code, then run the cell.
 You may need to edit the path to your `custom_nodes` folder.
+You can also use the [colab hosted here](https://colab.research.google.com/github/WASasquatch/comfyui-colab-was-node-suite/blob/main/ComfyUI_%2B_WAS_Node_Suite.ipynb)

   - `!git clone https://github.com/WASasquatch/was-node-suite-comfyui /content/ComfyUI/custom_nodes/was-node-suite-comfyui`
   - Restart Colab Runtime (don't disconnect)